pkgconf/pkgconf/doc/libpkgconf-dependency.rst

    :param pkgconf_pkg_t* pkg: The package object that owns this dependency list.
    :param pkgconf_list_t* deplist: The dependency list to populate with dependency nodes.
    :param char* depends: The dependency data to parse.
+   :param uint flags: Any flags to attach to the dependency nodes.
    :return: nothing

+.. c:function:: pkgconf_dependency_t *pkgconf_dependency_copy(pkgconf_client_t *client, const pkgconf_dependency_t *dep)

+   Copies a dependency node to a new one.

+   :param pkgconf_client_t* client: The client object that will own this dependency.
+   :param pkgconf_dependency_t* dep: The dependency node to copy.
+   :return: a pointer to a new dependency node, else NULL